ZenKhalil/Pokemon-app/README.md

 The list is also sorted by name in alphabetical order for an easier UI experience.

-Feel free to use it as a Pokedex.
+Feel free to use it as a Pokedex at https://zenkhalil.github.io/Pokemon-app/

 B.R.
 Mohammed-Zen Ismail Alkhzrachi